-ABB Group
+ABB GROUP

 We are the global leader in EV charging technology with the highest uptime and largest installed base of DC fast chargers in the market.
-Using critical cloud-based connectivity, we remotely diagnose, cure infrastructure and update in-house developed software.
-With more than introduced since May 2010, we have an unparalleled reach with sales of more than 440,000 electric vehicle chargers across more than 88 markets, including more than 21,000 fast chargers and 420,000 AC chargers.
+Using critical cloud-based connectivity, we remotely diagnose, cure introduced since May 2010, we have an unparalleled reach with sales of more than 440,000 electric vehicle chargers across more than 88 markets, including more than 21,000 fast chargers and 420,000 AC

 Charging Systems Depot box combined with HVC 160 power cabinet.
-Control box/ Cable reel combined with HVC 160 power cabinet HVC Pantograph down HVC Pantograph up Pantograph Down Depot set Product description The HVC depot box with single or double outlet can be mounted on a wall or on a pedestal and are especially de- signed to charge larger fleets of electric vehicles in its most optimized way with limited footprint.
-Capa- ble of sequential charging up to 4 outlets.
-The HVC control box is specifically developed for overhead con- structions like a roof, canopy or truss structure.
-Several cable management sys- tems are available like an automat- ed cable reel or a simple cable balancer.
-With this small and light design control box it is possible to mount the control box on any struc- ture and have the cable hanging down close to the vehicle inlet.
-Fully automat- ed pantograph charging solution following the OppCharge pro- tocol.
-With typical charge times of 3 to 6 minutes the pantograph system can easily be integrated in existing opera- tions, ensuring zero-emission pub- lic transit during the day without impacting on the normal operation of the route.
-Pantograph solution equipped with a roof-mount- ed pantograph.
+Control box/ Cable reel combined with HVC 160 power cabinet HVC Pantograph down HVC Pantograph up Pantograph Down Depot set Product description The HVC depot box with single or double outlet can be mounted on a wall or on a pedestal and are especially designed to charge larger fleets of electric vehicles in its most optimized way with limited footprint.
+Capable of sequential charging up to 4 outlets.
+The HVC control box is specifically developed for overhead constructions like a roof, canopy or truss structure.
+Several cable management systems are available like an automated cable reel or a simple cable balancer.
+With this small and light design control box it is possible to mount the control box on any structure and have the cable hanging down close to the vehicle inlet.
+Fully automated pantograph charging solution following the OppCharge protocol.
+With typical charge times of 3 to 6 minutes the pantograph system can easily be integrated in existing operations, ensuring zero-emission public transit during the day without impacting on the normal operation of the route.
+Pantograph solution equipped with a roof-mounted pantograph.
 This allows to charge larger fleets of e-buses overnight in a range of 50-150 kW per vehicle and during the day with 150 kW up to 600 kW for opportunity charging.
-ABB offers an ideal solution to charge electric buses fully auto- mated following the OppCharge protocol.
-The panto down depot set charg- ing solution can easily be integrat- ed in existing operations and bus depots, ensur- ing zero emission public transport.
+ABB offers an ideal solution to charge electric buses fully automated following the OppCharge protocol.
+The panto down depot set charging solution can easily be integrated in existing operations and bus depots, ensuring zero emission public transport.

-Suitable for Depot charging Depot overhead charging Opportunity charging at bus stops Opportunity charging at bus stops Depot charging Charging technol- ogy and connection device Conductive, CCS plug Conductive, Infrastructure- mounted pantograph Conductive, Roof-mounted pantograph Conductive, Infrastructure- mounted pantograph Max. out- put power range 160 kW (max 250A), output power de- pending on vehicle voltage level.
-Voltage range from 150-850VDC 150-300-450-600 kW 160 kW Charging Standard ISO 15118 / DIN 70121 / IEC 61851- 23 & -24 ISO 15118 / DIN 70121 / IEC 61851- 23 & -24 OppCharge, ISO 15118 / DIN 70121 / IEC 61851-23 & -24 ISO 15118 / DIN 70121 / IEC 61851- 23 & -24 OppCharge, ISO 15118 / DIN 70121 / IEC 61851-23 & -24 Indoor and/or Outdoor use: gned for the harshest ktreme heat, sand, sc cts have for ex.
-OCPP based cloud Connected Service our charging operation on through intelligent connectivity, and Connectivi- ty level Charger connectivity enables remote service and support.
+Suitable for Depot charging Depot overhead charging Opportunity charging at bus stops Opportunity charging at bus stops Depot charging Charging technol- ogy and connection device Conductive, CCS p lug Conductive, Infrastructure- mounted pantograph Conductive, Roof-mounted pantograph Conductive, Infrastructure- mounted pantograph Max. out- put power range 160 kW (max 250A), pending on vehicle Voltage range from voltage level.
+150-300-450-600 kW 160 kW Charging Standard ISO 15118 / DIN 70121 / IEC 61851- 23 & -24 ISO 15118 / DIN 70121 / IEC 61851- 23 & -24 OppCharge, ISO 15118 / DIN 70121 / IEC 61851-23 & -24 ISO 15118 / DIN 70121 / IEC 61851- 23 & -24 OppCharge, ISO 15118 / DIN 70121 / IEC 61851-23 & -24 Indoor and/or Outdoor use: Indoor /Outdoor.
+ABB products are designed for the harshest environment.
+Products have for ex. been proven in Qatar to withstanding extreme heat, sand, salt, and moisture.
+OCPP based cloud Connected Service our charging operation on through intelligent connectivity, and Connectivity level Charger connectivity enables remote service and support.
 Through ABB's robust platform resulting in very short response times and substantially reducing downtime.
 Connectivity allows remote software updates including charging protocols, user interface enhancements and back-end solutions for minimal field intervention as well as future proofing software.
-Examples of imple- mentation in Europe Jönköping (Sweder Namur & Charleroi The Netherlands, Q- (Belgium), TEC
+Examples of implementation in Europe Jönköping (Sweder Namur & Charleroi The Netherlands, Q- (Belgium), TEC